peelv/Amlogic-H96-Pro-plus/README.md

 # Amlogic-H96-Pro-plus
-my work on amlogic h96 pro + s912 (aliexpress) with the goal to install arch linux
+my work on amlogic h96 pro + s912 (aliexpress) with the goal to install arch linux and use it as a multimedia pc or desktop replacement.

 ## Specifications